-The good news is that PE can be treated with prescription medications already available in Singapore, but the biggest hurdle to treating the sexual condition is still there—few men are open to talking about premature ejaculation both with a doctor and even with their partners.
-There have been a few men who have sought medical treatment out of their own accord, but there are more who have done so due to persuasion from the female partner.
+The good news is that PE can be treated with prescription medications readily available in Singapore, but the biggest hurdle to treating the sexual condition — few men are open about addressing PE with a doctor, or even with their partners.
+There have only been a handful who have sought medical treatment on their own accord, and some who have done so due to persuasion from their partner.

 According to HealthXchange.sg, “Some 77 percent of Singaporean men with premature ejaculation have never mentioned their problem to a doctor” and this is due to the stigma and the perception that it is not an urgent issue that needs attention.”

-As Prof. P Ganesan Adaikan, Clinical Sexologist at Sincere Health Group, explains,
+As Prof. P Ganesan Adaikan, a Clinical Sexologist at Sincere Healthcare Group explains:

 “Despite a long history, and the high frequency with which PE occurs, it has been long believed that PE was simply a psychological problem and accordingly, treatments were generally limited to counselling and behavioural treatments.
 We have since rapidly evolved from that and we now understand that the causes of PE may run deeper than psychological barriers, and accordingly, treatments have evolved from psychological therapy to pharmaceutical treatments.
 Many advances have identified several safe treatment options of varying efficacy – now including oral pharmacotherapy – in addition to behavioural and topical treatments.
 What has been shown to be effective both on its own, as well as when combined with other therapies, is the use of either individual or couple counselling.”